backstage/backstage/docs/integrations/ldap/org.md

 #### vendor.dnCaseSensitive

 Provides the ability to ignore case sensitivity issues with user/group mappings.
-If set to true will still link user/members to groups by forcing the inbound values from `dn`, `member`, `memberOf` to lowercase.
+If set to true, the ingestion will link user/members to groups whether their `dn`, `member`, or `memberOf` values have the right case or not.

 ```yaml
 vendor: